Parametrics of electromagnetic searches for axion dark matter: DM detection experiments

 \section{DM detection experiments}

-In the previous section, we analysed how the background magnetic field imposed limits on the power absorption and sensitivity of idealised axion DM detection experiments.
+In the previous section, we analysed limits on the power absorption and sensitivity of idealised axion DM detection experiments, in terms of the magnetic field maintained in the experiment.
 In this section, we will investigate the sensitivities of more specific experimental setups, and how they relate to these theoretical limits.